ziyw/ziyw.github.io/reading.markdown

 title: Reading List
 permalink: /reading/
 ---
+## 2021

+**Books**
+- The Subtle Art of Not Giving A Fuck by Mark Manson, nonfiction

 ## 2020

 **Books**
+- Radio Silence by Alice Oseman, fiction
+- Normal People by Sally Rooney, fiction
+- Convenience Store Woman by Sayaka Murata, fiction
+- Days of Distraction by Alexandra Chang, fiction
 - *Masters of Doom by David Kushner, nonfiction
 - Every Tool's a Hammer by Adam Savage, nonfiction
 - Notes From An Apocalypse by Mark O'Connell, nonfiction